featherbear/learn-c/content/hello-world.md

 ## Next Steps

-You've written your first file!
+You've written your first program!
 But this program can't do that much...

 > [Variables](../variables)